ssoham/Q0Measurement/README.md

 We only take data with the downstream liquid level sensor reading 90-95% in our calculations.
-Everything is nice and linear in this region, just as it is in any of the three regions in the vessel depicted above.
+Everything is nice and linear in this region, just as it would be in region [C,D] (crossing 90 is analogous to crossing into region [B,C])

 ### Cryomodule Calibration ###
 Run the handy dandy script!
 It makes a calibration curve that maps heat load to